 How to Win a PC 664/187(a) Attempted Murder Case

-Mr. Spolin explains how these strategies work:
+a qualified attorney explains how these strategies work:

 1. Filing Legal “Motions” Geared at Dismissing the Case or Excluding Evidence: A legal “motion” is a request that the court does something specific.
 It is possible to win a case based upon the arguments made in pre-trial motions that are filed before the trial even happens.
 If a motion to dismiss a case is granted, the defendant should be released immediately.
 When seeking to exclude evidence, your murder attorney is trying to get rid of key information that the prosecutor has against you.
 Motions present strong arguments to support the best outcome for your case.